 However, shoppers are rarely perfectly rational, and this case is no exception.
-In the event that a person is given £20, that person is more likely to spend it if it is given in smaller denominations (for example, £1 bills or change) than if it is given in larger denominations (especially in the case of one £20 bill).
+In the event that a person is given £20, that person is more likely to spend it if it is given in smaller denominations (for example, £1 coins or small change) than if it is given in larger denominations (especially in the case of one £20 note).
 This is known as the denomination effect.

 When it comes to applying this bias in-store, there are several considerations.

 - Give change in larger denominations – Shoppers will feel they are getting more change if you give them a £20 note in preference to 4 X £5 notes.

 - Smaller denominations please – If you have and ATM or a post office in-store, have them dispense smaller denomination notes so that shoppers are more likely to then spend them.

 - Conversion rate - If you have a low browser to purchase conversion rate, find ways to get shoppers to make a small initial purchase, then they will have mentally ‘split a £20’ and are more likely to continue spending.